kelvinz/code-notes/courses/spark_docs.md

 Use the Forehead patch to position an object on the center or top of the user’s forehead.
 	face => center + top

+*mouth patch*
+Use the Mouth patch to detect a specific part of someone's mouth.
+	face => upper/lower lip center + left/right corner